-Bell’s advocated for continuous learning no matter age or social status and emphasized on what it means to be a Man of Character.
-Short, powerful, highly motivational, playing all on right emotions, the video told such a good story it gained over 2.5 million views and counting.
+Bell’s advocated for continuous learning no matter age or social status and emphasized what it means to be a Man of Character.
+Short, powerful, highly motivational, playing all on the right emotions, the video told such a good story it gained over 2.5 million views and counting.

 It was a TV ad, so it was staged and rehearsed and shot plenty of times, then edited and tweaked.
 We all know that, and nobody cares because of the level of authenticity, the emotion viewers were left with and the sensitive issues they picked to push on (parenthood, learning, age, social disparities, morals) makes it one of the best business storytelling examples of recent years.

-Without a context, your story may bore your audience or even confuse them.
+Without context, your story may bore your audience or even confuse them.
 Just don’t come out of the blue with a story and expect them to listen/watch/take part in it just for fun.
 Before anything else, you need to establish a set of parameters:

 - Who tells the story?